 Because the synagogue wasn’t large, if there was a crowd of congregants, children had their own boring services in the ugly basement of the temple building.
 Teenagers could move out of the basement and into the sanctuary.

-At least in the synagogue, I was able to stare at the stained glass to relieve the tedium of standing up and down repetitiously and listening to men chant in Hebrew, a language I had been taught how to read, but did not understand.
-I did enjoy the traditional music and would look forward to participating in that part of the service, because I knew the lovely old melodies and had memorized the Hebrew words.
+At least in the sanctuary of the synagogue, I was able to stare at the stained glass windows to relieve the tedium of a service in a language I could read but could not understand.
+I did enjoy the traditional music and would come to life when they were sung because I knew the lovely old melodies and had memorized the Hebrew words.

 In the early years after I’d left home and married, I felt compelled to find a service to attend.
 I always came away disappointed.
 As the years have passed, I no longer look for a religious service that will fit or inspire.
 But, I do feel compelled to have a traditional dinner each year, either with friends or family.
 I buy crisp new fall apples to dip in local honey to help make the year sweet.
 This year, I even baked a honey cake.

 I’ll have three of my youngest grandchildren at our dinner table, and for reasons that mysteriously transmit from mother to daughter, I hope to share a bit of Jewish tradition.